denkspuren/consize/examples/PartialApplication.md

 #### Two arguments: `+'` and `call/2`

 Two arguments are a bit more tricky to handle.
-If the outer `call/1` discovers an argument, the quotation is called which curries the argument inside `[ + ]` (that's what `curry` does) and the inner `call/1` awaits the second argument.
+See the definition of a "safe" variant of addition, `+'` ("plus prime"), below.
+If the outer `call/1` discovers an argument, the quotation is called which pulls the argument inside `[ + ]` (that's essentially what `curry` does) and the inner `call/1` awaits the second argument.

 ~~~
 >> : +' [ [ + ] curry call/1 ] call/1 ;